-The bill amends the Cybersecurity Act to update the definitions, structure, and responsibilities of the Cybersecurity Office and the Cybersecurity Advisory Committee in New Mexico.
-Key changes include the creation of the "office of cybersecurity," which will be managed by the state chief information security officer, and the establishment of new definitions related to cybersecurity, information security, and information technology.
-The office will oversee cybersecurity functions for state agencies, develop minimum security standards, and create a centralized reporting process for cybersecurity incidents.
+The bill amends the Cybersecurity Act to enhance the structure and responsibilities of the Cybersecurity Office and the Cybersecurity Advisory Committee in New Mexico.
+It establishes the "office of cybersecurity," which will be managed by the state chief information security officer, and outlines its duties, including overseeing cybersecurity functions for state agencies, developing minimum security standards, and creating a centralized reporting process for cybersecurity incidents.
+The bill also introduces new definitions related to cybersecurity, such as "state-operated or state-owned telecommunications network," and expands the scope of information technology to include various systems and processes.

 RU substitute: 9-27A-2, 9-27A-3, 9-27A-5